iiasa/message_ix/tutorial/README.rst

       (:tut:`westeros/westeros_share_constraint.ipynb`).
    #.
 Add a fossil-resource supply curve for the coal power plant,
       (:tut:`westeros/westeros_fossil_resource.ipynb`).
    #.
+Add-on technologies: Add the possibility of co-generation for the coal
+      power plant, by allowing it to produce heat via a passout-turbine (:tut:`westeros/westeros_addon_technologies.ipynb`).

+#.
 After the MESSAGE model has solved, use the :mod:`.message_ix.reporting`
    module to ‘report’ results, e.g. do post-processing, plotting, and other calculations (:tut:`westeros/westeros_report.ipynb`).

 .. _austria-tutorials: